igvteam/igv.js/docs/objects.md

 The "model" object for an igv track.
 Responsible for rendering the track on a surface (typically a canvas context) provided by the view.
 In some classes renderering is delegated to a pluggable function.

+Properties

+url   url to the file or webservice for this track label
+height  the track height in pixels visibilityWindow   for annotation and alignment tracks, features are not shown when zoomed out past this value

 FeatureSource